sushmaakoju/demo-ATLS5214/README.md

 # Course project for Big Data Arhchitecture ATLS 5214
-#### This project is for demonstrating the concepts from Big Data Arhcitecture class: Google Cloud
+This project is for demonstrating the concepts from Big Data Arhcitecture class: Google Cloud and industry best practices for deplyoment.

+## research goal

+It was an exploratory self-study to learn about Theorem Provers and Turing Completeness.

+This was part of the Big Data Architecture course during my Masters in Data Science at University of Colorado Boulder, Spring 2022.
+The Big Data Architecture course only focusses on deployment, cloud environments and developing apis along with industry best practices.

 #### The website and presentation:
 [Theorem Prover: https://theorem-prover-4182022.uc.r.appspot.com/](https://theorem-prover-4182022.uc.r.appspot.com/)